-Brick clay and fireclay working can provide an important source of local employment both in rural and former coal mining areas.
-In 2013, the most recent date for which statistics are available, 15 people we employed in clay and shale mining in Derbyshire; 3 were directly employed, 7 were employed by contractors and 5 were drivers (based on site in an average week).
+- 5.3 In terms of wealth created by United Kingdom minerals production, figures show that at 2014, the construction and industrial minerals sector contributed just 9 % of total wealth compared to the oil and gas sector's 90%11.
+However, the importance of construction and industrial minerals as essential inputs to downstream industries, mainly within the manufacturing and construction sectors, needs to be recognised. - 5.4 Brick clay and fireclay working can provide an important source of local employment both in rural and former coal mining areas.
+In 2014, the most recent date for which statistics are available, 2912 people we employed in clay and shale mining in Derbyshire; 6 were directly employed, 13 were employed by contractors and 10 were drivers (based on site in an average week).

-5.3 Heritage importance
+Heritage importance

-Clay bricks and tiles make an important contribution to the local architectural styles in our cities, towns and villages.
+5.5 Clay bricks and tiles make an important contribution to the local architectural styles in our cities, towns and villages.
 The variety of clay used gives rise to the distinctive local variations in the built environment.
-Some brickworks specialise in hand-made products for the repair of historic and traditional brick built features and buildings.
+Some brickworks specialise in hand-made products for the repair of historic and traditional brick built features and buildings.13

-5.4 Alternatives/Recycling
+Alternatives/Recycling

-In terms of finding alternatives to primary materials for brick manufacture some secondary materials and waste types have been used in certain circumstances as a partial substitute for primary clay.
+5.6 In terms of finding alternatives to primary materials for brick manufacture some secondary materials and waste types have been used in certain circumstances as a partial substitute for primary clay.
 Reclaimed bricks have been also been used but they tend to be expensive and therefore their impact in reducing the overall demand for brick clay is marginal.